 Additional Tips To Help You Not Move In Your Sleep

 - Block Out Stimuli – Try blocking out all stimuli while you sleeping by using a face mask and ear plugs.
 Even small amounts of light and sound can disrupt your sleep, making you toss and turn.
-You can even pick up a combination system such as the Hibermate Sleep Mask.
+You can even pick up a combination system that will block out light and sound.

 - Experiment With A Wedge Pillow – Some people may toss and turn in their sleep because they are having trouble breathing.
 Using a wedge pillow can help open up the airways and prevent excessive moment in your sleep.